-The impact of dropwindsonde observations, QuikSCAT near-surface vector winds and GOES-11 rapid-scan atmospheric motion vectors on WRF forecasts of two landfalling tropical cyclones (Cindy and Gert in 2005) during NASA TCSP experiment is evaluated in this study.
-It is shown that there is a clear benefit to assimilate all three types of the data from dropwindsonde and satellite result in positive impacts on track, intensity and precipitation forecasts for both Cindy and Gert.
+The impacts of dropwindsonde observations, Quik-SCAT near-surface vector winds, and GOES-11 rapid-scan atmospheric motion vectors on WRF forecasts of two landfalling tropical cyclones (Cindy and Gert in 2005) during NASA's TCSP experiment are evaluated in this study.
+It is shown that there is a clear benefit to assimilating all three types of the data from dropwind-sondes and satellites, which result in positive impacts on track, intensity, and precipitation forecasts for both Cindy and Gert.
 The forecast landfall time and location are also improved.
-The in situ and satellite data collected during the TCSP field program are a useful data source for studying tropical cyclones.
+The in situ and satellite data collected during the TCSP field program are useful data sources for studying tropical cyclones.

-In addition, new findings from this study using the WRF mesoscale model and data assimilation system include: 1) assimilation of QuikSCAT wind data mainly contribute to the improvement in the track forecasts as the impact of QuikSCAT surface vector winds extended well above the surface (Fig.12 a & b), whereas the GOES AMV and dropwindsonde data are necessary for improving the forecasts of the intensity and precipitation.
-2) Compared with a regular 6-h analysis cycle at coarser resolution (27-km), a 1-h rapid update analysis cycle at high resolution (9-km) shows additional promise for improving forecasts of tropical cyclones.
-3) Data assimilation helps the model to produce more realistic QPF near the landfalls for both Cindy and Gert.
+In addition, new findings from this study using the WRF mesoscale model and data assimilation system include the following: 1) Assimilation of QuikSCAT wind data mainly contributes to improvements in the track forecasts as the impact of the QuikSCAT surface vector winds extended well above the surface (Figs. 12a and 12b), whereas the GOES AMV and dropwind-sonde data are necessary for improving the forecasts of the intensity and precipitation.
+2) Compared with a regular 6-h analysis cycle at coarser resolution (27 km), a 1-h rapid update analysis cycle at high resolution (9 km) shows additional promise for improving forecasts of tropical cyclones.
+3) Data assimilation helped the model to produce more realistic QPFs near the landfalls for both Cindy and Gert.